ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

 All analyses for today's lab will be conducted on [SciNet's Teach Cluster](https://www.scinethpc.ca/).
 If you run into any trouble using the server, [SciNet has a very helpful wiki](https://docs.scinet.utoronto.ca/index.php/Main_Page).

+Don't forget to ***consult the [Command Line Basics](https://github.com/ddecarle/eeb462-2021/blob/main/CommandLineBasics.md) tutorial*** for more in-depth information about scripting and for loops.

 ## Tutorial

 ### Introduction